Bounty hunters kidnapped a man for ransom — and police walked away from the case - NewsBreak

 William Ellenburg is a bail bondsman and said that Holland did everything wrong if he was trying to execute an arrest warrant.

-“He (Holland) shouldn’t have touched him, he shouldn’t have knocked on that door,” said Ellenburg, who added bounty hunters and bail bondsmen are not allowed to force entry into someone’s home to effect an arrest in Colorado.Video captures reckless motorcyclists driving through downtown Denver
+“He (Holland) shouldn’t have touched him, he shouldn’t have knocked on that door,” said Ellenburg, who added bounty hunters and bail bondsmen are not allowed to force entry into someone’s home to effect an arrest in Colorado.6 charged in ‘ghost worker’ plot at Port Tampa Bay

 Ellenburg said Holland was foolish to post his alleged crime on Instagram.